-Technorati Tags: or and or and or and or and or
+Technorati Tags: pediatrician or obesity and pediatrics or Medical and Latina or children and body weight or preschool and Psychology or overweight

 Mothers often have inaccurate perceptions of their children's body weight, study shows